hoanhan101/hraft/PROPOSAL.md

 In the [final product section](#final-product), I will give an example of a service discovery's behavior that I want.

-> **TODO:** Look at HashiCorp's Consul documentation
+> **TODO:** Spend more time looking at HashiCorp's Consul documentation.

 ### Flow

 > There should be some images in this section for the reader to visualize the
 > system easily.
 It also helps forming the flow of the system.
 I don't have one
 > yet and I can't think of any at the moment.
-Below is my assumption and excuse
-> for not having one.
-Will update this as I take a closer look at Raft as well
+I will update this as I take a
-> as other documents.
+> closer look at Raft as well as other documents.

 For the initial design, after looking at some similar systems such as etcd, Amazon's DynamoDB, Consul,...
 I realize that getting the consensus algorithm right